mainio/decidim-module-mpassid/README.md

     configuration option.
   * In case this is not defined, the organization's host will be used as the default.
+- `:certificate_file` - Path to the local certificate included in the metadata sent to MPASSid.
+- `:private_key_file` - Path to the local private key (corresponding to the certificate).
+Will be used to decrypt messages coming from MPASSid.

 For more information about these options and possible other options, please refer to the [`omniauth-mpassid`](https://github.com/mainio/omniauth-mpassid)